 - Telemetry Range: 5 km+ with standard RFD900+ radios, (3.1 mi)

 There are two standard RGB camera options for the E384: The the Sony R10C and RX1R II.
 All cameras include an automatic hatch mount and utilize Intellishoot, which automatically takes pictures at optimal overlap to maintain consistency and eliminate redundant data collection.
 The major differences in these cameras are as follows.

 - Sony R10C – 20.1MP Resolution, Landscape Orientation for Maximum Efficiency, PPK Compatible, Full Power Provided by Aircraft

 - Sony R10C Plus Companion Computer – Automatically geotags images in real time and uses camera feedback to improve geotag accuracy.
 Images are stored with geotags in EXIF data and can be imported directly into any photogrammetry software, bypassing the normal geotagging process.

-- Sony RX1R II – 42MP Full Frame Exmor R BSI CMOS Sensor, Portrait Orientation Only, PPK Compatible, Supplementary Power from Aircraft.
+- Sony RX1R II – 42MP Full Frame Exmor R BSI CMOS Sensor, PPK Compatible, Supplementary Power from Aircraft.
 Currently only compatible with E384-Heavy configuration.

 Other camera options are available for specialty applications, please contact us for more information.